-· Does your event or program overlap with an important religious or commitment-driven holiday, event, or practice?
+· Does your event or program overlaps with an important religious or commitment-driven holiday, event, or practice?

-- · Check the University of Iowa's main calendar, which is arranged by the academic calendar year for the current and next school year,. - · Check out the BMindful Calendar (https://thinkiowacity.com/planners/planner-toolkit/bmindful/) to consider what other holidays may be the same day as your event. - · Depending on one's religion or practice, some holidays are based on the lunar calendar, which means that when the holiday occurs can vary from year to year. - · Some dietary needs might also need to be considered: - · Kosher restrictions apply: Jewish dietary guidelines which apply daily throughout the year.
+- · University of Iowa's main calendar is arranged by the academic calendar year for the current and next school year, which typically aligns with Christian holidays.
+Depending on one's region or practice, some holidays are based on the lunar calendar, which means that when the holiday occurs can vary from year to year.
+Check out the BMindful Calendar to consider what other holidays may be the same day as your event. - · Some dietary needs might also need to be considered be: - Kosher restrictions apply: Jewish dietary guidelines which apply daily throughout the year.
 These restrictions include pork, shellfish (fish is allowed) and mixing meat with dairy. - Halal restrictions apply: Islamic dietary laws which apply throughout the year.
-These restrictions include alcohol and pork. - · Occasional dietary restrictions for other religions are listed with the specific event to which they apply. - · Sometimes when someone can eat must also be considered.
-If participants are unable to partake in food items during the event, be sure to have to-go options so individuals could partake at a different time.
+These restrictions include alcohol and pork. - · Occasional dietary restrictions for other religions are listed with the specific event to which they apply. - Sometimes when someone can eat must also be considered.
+If participants are unable to participate in food items during the event, be sure to have to-go options so individuals could partake at a different time.